Long-time soliton dynamics via a coarse-grained space-time method: Dynamics of solitons in perturbed long Josephson junctions

 \subsubsection{Single fluxon dynamics}

 We first apply the numerical scheme developed above to compute the dynamics of a single fluxon in an ideal long JJ, a case that has been well studied using other numerical techniques~\cite{nakajima1974, krasnov2020josephson}.
 Here, the dynamics of the generalized flux variable $\varphi$ are governed by the unperturbed SG equation ($\alpha=\beta=0$).
-The boundary conditions \cite{ustinov1998solitons} are given by
+The boundary conditions \cite{ustinov1998solitons}, which are typically applied to inline junctions, are given by

-where $\eta$ is the normalized value of the $y$ component of external magentic field, and $\xi$ is the normalized value of the external current injected into the sides of the junction.
+where $\eta$ is the normalized value of the $y$ component of external magnetic field, and $\xi$ is the normalized value of the external current injected into the sides of the junction.
 In an ideal and infinitely long junction, the analytical soliton solution describing a single fluxon is given by \cite{mclaughlin1978_SG}

-where $n$ is an integer, $x_0$ is the location of the fluxon at $t=0$, and $u$ is its velocity that is bounded by the Swihart velocity~\cite{swihart1961}.
+where $n$ is an integer, $x_0$ is the location of the fluxon at $t=0$, and $u$ is its velocity that is normalized by the Swihart velocity~\cite{swihart1961}.
 In Eq.\,\ref{eq:SG_singlefluxon}, the Swihart velocity is normalized, $0\leq u \leq 1$.
 The solution in Eq.\,\ref{eq:SG_singlefluxon} corresponds to a $2\pi-$kink in $\varphi$ that travels at constant speed $u$ and is the 1+1D description of a single (2+1D) vortex trapped between the superconducting islands of the junction.
 One can show that the 1+1D dynamics of $\varphi$ that is given by the sine-Gordon equation can be derived from the full 2+1D electro-hydrodynamical equations that couple the superconducting order parameter and the EM field.
 For completeness, in Appendix \ref{append:SG_from_EHDS} we present a rigorous derivation of this reduction.